tc39/proposal-cancelable-promises/Cancel Tokens.md

 }
 ```

-For reference, the rough equivalent of the `Promise.withCancelToken` spec is maintained [in the repository](with-cancel-token.js).

 #### Basic usage within async functions

 The primary use of the `.throwIfRequested()` API is within async functions that want to provide additional opportunities within their body for cancelation requests to interrupt their flow.
 First let's see an example where it is _not_ necessary: